LITUATUI/M3UPT/README.md

 ## Purpose

-Offer a free and legal IPTV playlist in M3U format optimized for Kodi, with TV channels and radio stations in Portuguese.
+Offer a free and legal IPTV playlist in M3U format with TV channels and radio stations in Portuguese.

 ## Why?